Home | Browse Topics | Health & disability | Disability rights | Discrimination in the workplace: Problems with your employer

 For example, if a landlord wants to refuse their flat to any gay couples, the law says this is illegal.
 In this case, the landlord has to ignore the fact that a potential tenant is gay, so that they have equal treatment.
 By contrast, you can’t get rid of discrimination against disabled people by ignoring their impairment and treating them exactly the same as other people.
 Real equality here requires making adjustments (“reasonable accommodations”) in particular cases so that a disabled person has genuinely equal access.
 The adjustments needed will always depend on the particular person, their particular impairment, and the particular context – for example, if it’s a work issue, the particular kind of work they do.

-The New Zealand courts have recognised that this idea of reasonable accommodation is at the centre of New Zealand’s anti-discrimination laws.
-It’s a key idea in the UN Convention on the Rights of Persons with Disabilities, and our Human Rights Act says that part of the purpose of the Act is to protect human rights in New Zealand in line with international agreements like this UN Disability Convention.
-The words “reasonable accommodation” themselves aren’t used in the Human Rights Act, but the idea is.
+Reasonable accommodation is a key idea in the UN Convention on the Rights of Persons with Disabilities, and our Human Rights Act says that part of the purpose of the Act is to protect human rights in New Zealand in line with international agreements like this UN Disability Convention.
+The words “reasonable accommodation” themselves aren’t used in the Human Rights Act, but the courts have recognised that the idea of reasonable accommodation is part of the Act.
+The Act sets out some situations where reasonable accommodation is required.

 Taking your case to the courts